Manisha123854/Social-Media-Web-App-/README.md

 ## Stage 7: Implementing "Like" and "Dislike" Feature

-- Demonstration of how to implement a "like" and "dislike" feature in a Django-based social media platform.
+- Implement a "like" and "dislike" feature in a Django-based social media platform.
 - Creation of "add like" and "add dislike" views for post interaction.
 - Updates to HTML templates for post lists, profiles, and post detail pages to display like and dislike counts.